 A personal favorite is one of a chuunibyou case of Thomas Kevin, but calls himself Odin, God of Battle.
 Yes, they are hammering the Norse influence here.
 The reason he is the army is that his parents signed him up.
 He acts like an almighty god, but in truth, he is a coward.
 His squad story is one of the funniest ones and the end is just simply enjoyable.

 There is also a reason to do these squad stories.
 Once you complete them, the three concerning members will have a negative potential change into a positive potential.
 All members have their own potential and boosts on the battlefield, positive and negative.
-This ranges from extra strength against enemy personnel or tanks, buffs of defense or evasion, damage taken by half from interception fire, to more advance perks like acting again in the same turn, or refill you AP gauge fully when depleted.
+This ranges from extra strength against enemy personnel or tanks, buffs of defense or evasion, damage taken by half from interception fire, to more advanced perks like acting again in the same turn, or refill you AP gauge fully when depleted.
 Obviously, you what to go out of your way to complete these stories as it will only help you in battle.

 Let it be clear, the story itself is very anime.
 If you have seen your fair share of anime, then you know what you are getting yourselves into.
 The main story and squad stories sometimes follow the usual tropes and stereotypes that you expect from anime or media.
 There are even times when crude and sexual humor are used in comedic effect.
 Some effective than others.
 This comes mostly from Raz and his base nature.
 Personally, I’m all for it, but warning if that kind of humor is not for you.